SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (b) Metal seams shall be smoothly soldered, welded, or bonded.

-(c) Each freezer and cold storage compartment used for the product shall be fitted with at least the following:
+(c) Each freezer and cold storage compartment used for fish or fish products shall be fitted with the following:

-(2) An indicating thermometer so installed as to show accurately the temperature within the compartment;
+(2) an indicating thermometer so installed as to show accurately the temperature within the compartment; and

-(3) A recording thermometer so installed as to indicate accurately at all times the temperature within the compartment.
+(3) a temperature recording device so installed as to indicate accurately at all times the temperature within the compartment.

 02 NCAC 09C .0507 PROCESSES AND CONTROLS